zcatk/Plaintoast.org/_posts/2018-03-19-XBOX-Open-NAT.md

 ---
 [Home](https://plaintoast.org) - [pfsense](https://plaintoast.org/pfsense.html)

-# Quick and Easy XBOX Open NAT Guide
+# XBOX Open NAT Guide

 Open NAT for XBOX behind pfsense requires either port triggering or port forwarding to obtain open NAT.
 This is a quick guide on how to obtain open NAT while limiting UPnP to only your XBOX.
 This guide also applies to other devices Playstation or the Nintendo Switch.